WoutProvost/ubuntu-theme-arc-setup/README.md

 The `screenfetch` command should display `WM Theme: Arc-Dark`, `GTK Theme: Arc-Dark [GTK2/3]` and `Icon Theme: Pocillo`.

 ## Ubuntu login background
-Open `/usr/share/gnome-shell/theme/gdm3.css` and edit `#lockDialogGroup` by commenting out the existing style and adding `background-color: #383c46;`.
+Open `/usr/share/gnome-shell/theme/gdm3.css` and edit `#lockDialogGroup` by commenting out the existing `background` style and adding `background-color: #383c46;`.
 A reboot might be required for these changes to take effect.